pacoraggio/ReproducibleResearchPA2/README.md

 ## Description of the different scripts\\files

 - loadingdata.R load and pre process the raw data
+- harmful.R
+    - extract information from pre processed raw data about Fatalities and Injuries grouped by Event Type
+    - sort the top 10 most harmfule Event Type
+    - plot Fatalities and Injuries
+- costdamage.R
+    - extract information from pre processed raw data about economical damages to Properties and Crop grouped by Event Type
+    - sort the top 10 most costly Event Type
+    - plot Prop and Crop costs
 - DataProcessing.Rmd notes on how the raw data have been loaded and processed

 ## Description of overall pipeline